dfinity/interface-spec/spec/index.md

 These steps are atomic: If `canister_pre_upgrade` or `canister_post_upgrade` trap, the upgrade has failed, and the canister is reverted to the previous state.
 Otherwise, the upgrade has succeeded, and the old instance is discarded.

-#### Canister eviction {#system-api-canister-eviction}
+#### Canister upgrade skip pre_upgrade method {#system-api-canister-upgrade-skip-pre_upgrade}

-Eviction is a special type of canister upgrade that skips execution of the `canister_pre_upgrade` method on the old canister instance.
+Skip pre_upgrade is a special type of canister upgrade that skips execution of the `canister_pre_upgrade` method on the old canister instance.
 The main purpose of this mode is recovery from cases when the `canister_pre_upgrade` hook traps unconditionally preventing the normal upgrade path.

 :::note

-Canister eviction can lead to data loss.
+Canister skip pre_upgrade can lead to data loss.
 Use it only as the last resort and only if the stable memory already contains the entire canister state.

 :::